FHA Loan Products

 An FHA loan is a mortgage loan that is meant for low-income home buyers.
 The loan is insured by the Federal Housing Administration, hence the name.
 The advantage is that you don’t have to make a very large down payment which is a relief to low-income families who wish to purchase a home.

-Why is Going FHA Better Than Going Conventional?
+How is Going FHA Different Than Going Conventional?

 As mentioned earlier, one of the biggest advantages is that it does not require a large down payment.
 In addition to this, there are several other benefits as well.
 For instance, while conventional mortgage requires that the borrowers must have an excellent credit history, they are granted for people with a moderately good credit history.
 In addition, they have fixed interest rates and a loan term of 15 to 30 years.